 Stroke care in our community starts with the E.M.T’s and Paramedics.
 E.M.S. is specially trained in stroke assessment and initiates the Stroke Alert process by contacting the emergency department that the patient is on the way.
 They are a part of our Stroke Alert Team saving time by determining the time the symptoms started and transporting to a Stroke Center.

 The Winter Haven Hospital Stroke Center was established to meet the needs for prompt diagnosis and treatment of people in our community who experience a stroke.
 A goal of the center is also to promote community awareness and prevention of risk factors that contribute to stroke.
 The Winter Haven Hospital Stroke Center Program is the only stroke program in the area that offers the full continuum of rehabilitation services that stroke patients may need to return to full recovery.
 Joy-Fuller Rehabilitation Center located in Winter Haven Hospital is the only in-patient rehabilitation center in our community.

 Our Stroke Center is certified by the Joint Commission as an Advanced Primary Stroke Center.
 Winter Haven Hospital was the first Joint Commission Certified Stroke Center in Polk, Highlands and Hardee Counties.
-In 2012, the American Stroke Association again awarded the Winter Haven Hospital Stroke Center its Get with the Guidelines™-Stroke Gold Plus Performance Achievement Award.
+The American Stroke Association has also awarded Winter Haven Hospital’s Stroke Center its Get with the Guidelines™ Stroke Gold Plus Performance Achievement Award.